AhmedNMahran/SimpleNewsApp/README.md

 A simple app that gets news from https://newsapi.org in a list and shows details when item clicked
 #Language and libraries
 The app is written in Kotlin and Java, it uses the power of coroutines, Rertofit and Gson
+# APK
+you can download the apk from [here](https://github.com/AhmedNMahran/SimpleNewsApp/blob/master/app/app-debug.apk)
 ## libraries used in this app:
 1. [Gson](https://github.com/google/gson) - for Json parsing
 2. [Retrofit](https://square.github.io/retrofit/) - for Http requests handling